Sustainable Development Goals as unifying narratives in large UK firms' Twitter discussions: Results

 } \ale{To study how UK companies contribute to the evolution of common narratives, we considered the bipartite network composed of the firms’ Twitter accounts and their hashtags.
 In a bipartite network, nodes are divided into two sets, called \emph{layers}, and links can only connect nodes from different layers. \ale{In our application, the two layers include 5,859 accounts and 136,504 different hashtags.} To highlight those accounts using the same hashtags, as in Ref.~\cite{Patuelli2021}, we use the validation projection procedure proposed in Ref.~\cite{Saracco2017}.
 In a nutshell, any couple of accounts are connected if the number of hashtags they used is statistically significant (i.e. it cannot be explained by their hashtag usage and the popularity of the various hashtags).
 Please find more details in the Methods section.
 The result of this validation projection is a monopartite network of Twitter 3,629 accounts and 59,158 links.
 The relative Largest Connected Component (LCC) is represented in Fig.~\ref{fig:valnetuser}. }\\

 \ale{Before describing the network and its structure, we highlight a few remarks.
-First, comparing the filtering of UK data to the same procedure on Italian data as in Ref.~\cite{Patuelli2021}, the percentages of validated Twitter's account nodes are 61.9\% and 19.2\%, respectively.
-These percentages indicate the fraction of accounts whose usage of hashtags differs substantially from a random behaviour and whose communication strategy presents significant similarities \fab{with other accounts}.
+First, the percentage of validated UK Twitter account nodes is 61.9\%.
+This percentage indicates the fraction of accounts whose usage of hashtags differs substantially from a random behaviour and whose communication strategy presents significant similarities \fab{with other accounts}.
 In this sense, a low frequency of validated nodes can mean that many accounts focus on the peculiarities of their communication.
-In contrast, a high frequency of validated nodes can mean that the communication is more homogeneous and strongly related to common narratives.\\ Second, SDGs are among the subjects contributing the most to developing common narratives.
-Validated users (those passing the validation procedure described above) contribute with no less than the 85\% of the SDGs hashtags of the entire datasets, see Table~\ref{tab:sdg_usage_valusers}.
+In contrast, a high frequency of validated nodes can mean that the communication is more homogeneous and strongly related to common narratives. \aleX{Instead, the percentage of validated large Italian firms' Twitter accounts was only 19.2\%.} \\ Second, SDGs are among the subjects contributing the most to developing common narratives.
+Validated users (those passing the validation procedure described above) contribute with no less than 85\% of the SDGs hashtags of the entire dataset; see Table~\ref{tab:sdg_usage_valusers}.
 Otherwise stated, most Twitter accounts using SDGs in their communications pass our filter.
 This result is remarkable since the validation procedure of Ref.~\cite{Saracco2017} is \fab{restrictive}, as tested in different contexts: such a strong signal indicates a non-trivial activity on SDG communication.}

 \ale{